-After 9 years there is a very solid community of ukulele players, many of whom gather at each other’s houses (sometimes waterfront!) to play uke together.
+After nearly 13 years there is a very solid community of ukulele players, many of whom gather at each other’s houses (sometimes waterfront!) to play uke together.

 There are many retirees up at Port Stephens, but it is sometimes quite difficult to get word out to the community of ‘non-tourists’ who reside in the various settlements of the Tomaree Peninsula (Nelson Bay, Shoal Bay, Fingal Bay, Salamander, Soldiers Point, Anna Bay, the Tilligerry Peninsula).
 So word of mouth is very important, and that is happening.
 Talk uke and people will start to do uke!

-We meet at the Fingal Bay Sports Club at 9:30 on a Monday morning.
+We meet at the Fingal Bay Sports Club.

 How much does it cost?